Sights & Surroundings

 You will be accommodated in one of the house in the village of Pejeng and it will take about 15-20 minutes by car to reach the center of Ubud.
 Located on the outskirts of Ubud, village life is quintessentially local and you will get a good chance to see typical Balinese life - roosters crowing and all!

 Living conditions are comfortable and all volunteer houses have fans in the bedrooms.
 Volunteers can expect to share a dormitory style room with three to seven other volunteers.
 The bathroom is shared with a hot water shower and western toilet.
-For couples or those wanting more privacy, private rooms with ensuite bathroom and fans are available for an additional cost.
 These rooms are in privately owned homes close to the volunteer accommodation.

 WiFi is available at the volunteer accommodation and there are great internet cafes in Ubud if you would like access to a higher speed connection.